Russell Clark (artist): Early life

 Clark was born in Christchurch on 27 August 1905 into a family with a strong interest in art.
 His mother was recognised as a person with a sophisticated sense of colour and his father, a plumber and tinsmith, was an accomplished watercolourist.
 At an early age Clark was already known to be creating his own cartoons.
 After attending the Christchurch Boys' High School he went on to study at the Canterbury College School of Art from 1922 to 1928. and then to work in an advertising agency.
 Later he joined John McIndoe the printer and publisher in Dunedin as a commercial artist.
 During this period Clark used one of the studios to hold popular art classes.
 The classes offered commercial art, fine art and special juvenile classes on Saturday morning.
 His students included a number of Dunedin artists who went on to have successful art careers including Doris Lusk and Colin McCahon from 1933-35.
 McCahon remembered Clark as a 'splendid teacher' and recalled in particular one exercise where he arranged a pile of chalk boxes to demonstrate the handling of tones and volumes.
 In 1930 Clark married Eunice Ingham.
 He was a regular exhibitor with the Otago Art Society, in 1933 the Otago Daily Times reviewer describing him as 'the outstanding all round contributor to this year's gallery.'

+In 1936 Clark painted a series of 28 panels for the City Hotel (later Elms Hotel) on Princes Street in Dunedin, owned at that time by the Masetti family.
+The panels depicted the 1860s Otago gold rush.
+The panels were smoke-damaged in a hotel fire in 1952, and retouched, although it is unclear which artist did the restoration work.
+The panels were moved to a Bannockburn winery after the hotel's closure in 1986, and then purchased by the Central Stories Museum and Art Gallery in Alexandra, which put them on display in 2026.